You are here

 - monitoring and reporting to the TGA, such as post-market monitoring requirements, manufacturing quality issues or other obligations associated with your product

-- any changes in circumstances or other issues associated with you, the manufacture of your product (such as how they relate to licensing and GMP) and/or the product itself
+- any changes in circumstances or other issues associated with you, the manufacture of your product (such as how they relate to licensing and Good Manufacturing Practice) and/or the product itself

 - advertising, and/or any claims you may make with respect to your product

-- the role of the TGA, including your obligations (and our requirements) around product recalls
+- the role of TGA, including your obligations (and our requirements) around product recalls

 - fees and charges; for example, application and evaluation fees or fees for inspections